jake-knerr/chess/README.md

 ### Overrides

-These rules are designed to add or change style properties that were defined earlier.
-They `override` earlier-defined styles.
+These rules are designed to add styles or change style properties that were defined earlier.
+They `override` earlier-defined rules.

 #### Overrides use the same selectors as the rule they are overriding and apply new styles by either overriding existing styles or adding new ones.